kstenerud/concise-encoding/cbe-specification.md

 | -- | -- | -- | -- | -- | -- | -- | -- |
 | 7f | 7f | 7f | 67 | 00 | 00 | 00 | 8f |

-Alignment is usually only useful when the target decoder is known prior to encoding.
+Alignment tuning is usually only useful when the target decoding environment is known prior to encoding.
 It is mostly an optimization for closed systems.